Shared parental leave FAQs

 If you intend to take both Paternity Leave/Maternity Support Leave and Shared Parental Leave, the period of Paternity/Maternity Support Leave must be taken first, otherwise you will lose this entitlement.
 Further details are available in the College’s Paternity/Maternity Support Leave Policy.

 Can I take Shared Parental Leave even if my partner does not wish to?

 Providing they meet the College’s eligibility criteria, a member of staff can take Shared Parental Leave on their own.
-However, both parents must still meet the eligibility criteria and the “joint test” stated in clause 3.1 of the Policy.
+However, both parents must still meet the eligibility criteria and the “joint test” stated in the policy.

 Will my partner be required to make a declaration regardless of whether they also work at the College or for another employer?